 You will pay contributions on pensionable pay at your contribution rate.

 Your contribution rate depends on how much you are paid, but it’s currently between 5.5% and 12%.
 There are five-tiers, with your contributions based on how much of your pensionable pay falls into each tier.
 When you join, and every April after, your council will decide your rate.
-If your terms and conditions as a councillor permanently change which affects your pay during the year, your council may need to review your rate.
+If your terms and conditions as a councillor permanently change and this affects your pay during the year, your council may need to review your rate.
 If you elect for the 50/50 section, you pay half the rates listed in the table below.

-Here are the rates that apply from April 2022.
+Here are the rates that apply from April 2023.